3 beers on a table in front of some kegs | Best Beer in Berlin Guide: Breweries, Bars & More | Hello Berlin Travel Blog

 This very Friedrichshain bar offers a taste of Bavaria with Schönramer beer on tap and in bottles, a point of pride for the owner who hails from the region.
 In winter, one of its rooms becomes extra cozy thanks to a wood-fired oven.

-Beer Stores / Bottle Shops
+Berlin Beer Stores/ Bottle Shops

 If you’re after some great brews for the park hang or to line your fridge with, head to one of these shops for a great selection.